jagritiupadhyay987/2401730070_javaAssignment_1/README.md

 🏦 Banking Application in Java

 A console-based banking system developed in Java.

 This project allows users to create and manage bank accounts with operations like deposit, withdrawal, updating details, and viewing account information.

 ✨ Project Objectives

-Apply Java basics (data types, operators, type casting).
+Apply Java basics (data types, operators, type casting)

 Use control structures (loops, conditions, switch-case).

 Implement I/O operations with Scanner class.

 Manage multiple accounts using arrays.

 Handle strings for account holder names and contact details